Well, it’s been five months since I went through IVF and donated my eggs to a friend.

 I hope to answer these questions for you.

-My situation is a little different from others’ I’ve read on the internet.
-My situation is what’s called a “known donor” situation.
+My situation is a little different from some in that my situation is what’s called a “known donor” transfer.

-My girlfriend asked me if I would donate my eggs to her, and I said yes.
+A friend of my family’s asked me if I would donate my eggs to her, and I said yes.
 Therefore, she knew her donor.
-A lot of people receive eggs from an unknown donor – or, a person they’ve never met.
+A large percentage of people receive eggs from an unknown donor – or, a person they’ve never met.

 Sometimes when a woman donates her eggs, she becomes anonymous and there is no chance of knowing details about her.
 Eventually, I may become an unknown donor to someone else.
 I’ll touch more on that further on.